Nomination Information for CUTA Corporate Leadership and CUTA Individual Leadership Awards

 If a recipient of an Individual Leadership Award is unable to attend the ceremony, CUTA strongly encourages that a local recognition ceremony be held as detailed in the Local Recognition Ceremony package.

-In the event that a recipient is unable to register as a conference delegate, he or she will receive one complimentary ticket to the awards meal function.
+In the event that a recipient is unable to register as a conference delegate, he or she will receive one ticket to attend the awards ceremony.

 The Award recipient may choose to benefit from their stay to attend other sessions taking place on the same day of the awards ceremony.